 – – – – – – – – –

 Please share your thoughts with me about today’s Monday Morning Wake-Up.
-Click above to comment.
+Click below to comment.

 Pass this e-mail on to your business colleagues, managers and friends.
-They’ll appreciate it.
+They will appreciate it.